-Auto insurance provides financial protection if you cause an accident that results in property damage or injury.
+Car insurance provides financial protection if you cause an accident that results in property damage or injury.
 It protects against monetary loss from vandalism, theft, accidents, and other unfortunate calamities.
 When you have a suspended license, a high-risk insurance provider will help you find the right policy options for you.

 Virginia requires drivers to maintain minimum auto liability insurance and sometimes high-risk insurance for license reinstatement.
 Finding and buying the kind of insurance policy to optimize protection can be daunting, especially without a reliable auto insurance company.

-It helps to get reliable guidance regarding mandatory and optional coverage options and recommendations about how much coverage is best for you.
+It helps to get reliable guidance about mandatory and optional coverage options and which ones are best for you.
 Lack of professional insurance assistance can lead vehicle owners (and non-owners) to pay higher premiums for unnecessary or inadequate coverage.

-Maybe this is your first experience buying insurance, or perhaps you need to get high-risk insurance for license reinstatement.
+Maybe this is your first experience buying car insurance, or perhaps you need to get high-risk insurance for license reinstatement.
 This guide will give you all the necessary information to decide on your next step.
-Here are some auto insurance coverage options that ensure compliance when navigating the gorgeous Virginia scenery in your car or motorcycle.
+Below are auto insurance coverage options that will ensure you comply with Virginia’s minimum liability insurance requirements.

 Liability insurance covers the damages a driver causes to another vehicle.
-It pays claims up to the policy limit, which can be the required state minimum coverage or the maximum coverage possible.
+It pays claims up to the policy limit.
+The policy limit can be the state’s minimum required coverage or the maximum coverage possible.

 Liability insurance includes bodily injury and property damage benefits.
 Virginia requires liability insurance as minimum coverage to demonstrate your ability to handle costs stemming from an at-fault accident.

 All drivers need to maintain the minimum coverage requirements for liability insurance.
-But choosing higher than minimum coverage makes it less likely you’ll have to pay claims out of pocket in case of a serious accident.
+However, choosing higher coverage means you’re less likely to pay claims out of pocket in case of a serious accident.

 Underinsured Motorist or Uninsured Motorist Coverage (UM)

-Underinsured or uninsured motorist coverage comes to the rescue when the driver at fault doesn’t have the resources to pay claims out-of-pocket.
-Buying UM coverage helps you pay for expenses you incur if the driver at fault has no insurance, inadequate insurance, or no resources to pay for them.
+Under-insured or uninsured motorist coverage comes to the rescue when the driver at fault is unable to pay claims out-of-pocket.
+UM coverage helps you pay for expenses you incur if the driver at fault has no insurance, inadequate insurance, or no resources to pay them.

 This optional coverage pays the cost of repairs to your vehicle resulting from a collision.
 Even if your car is totaled, collision coverage pays the replacement cost.
 Unsure if you should invest in collision coverage?
 To help you decide, consider these factors: